ElectricDrill/AstraHealthDocs/DocFx/MD/samples.md

 In the `Experience Collection` folder there are all the instances and strategies used for experience collection in the sample scene.
 As mentioned earlier, the sample scene does not involve the use of environmental damage, but I have nonetheless included an `Environmental Kill Exp Strategy` strategy to show you how to create and configure a multiple strategy that uses both the direct kill and the environmental kill strategies.

 #### Heal Sources
-Unlike the damage sources, in the sample scene all 4 `HealSourceSO` instances found in the `Heal Sources` folder are used:
+Unlike the damage sources, in the sample scene all 4 `HealSourceSO` instances found in the `Sources - Heal` folder are used:
 - `HP Regeneration`: used by passive health regeneration events
 - `Lifesteal`: used by lifesteal effects
 - `Resurrection`: used by the heal applied upon an entity's resurrection